mongodb/docs/source/administration/configuration.rst

 - :setting:`journal` is ``true``, which enables
   :doc:`journaling </core/journaling>` which ensures single instance
   write-durability.
 64-bit builds of :program:`mongod` enable
-  :term:`journaling` by default.
+  :term:`journaling <journal>` by default.
 Thus, this setting may be redundant.

 Given the default configuration, some of these values may be redundant.
 However, in many situations explicitly stating the